felixkasza/jsoupLink/README.md

 The most common application for jsoupLink is to extract information from websites, for example table data.

 ## Installing jsoupLink
+Note: For detailed build instructions and an example see BUILD.md and build-jsoupLink.nb.

 `jsoupLink` is distributed in the form of a paclet.
 Download the latest version of the paclet from [the releases page](https://github.com/cekdahl/jsoupLink/releases) and install it using the the `PacletManager` package (which you already have because it comes with Mathematica):

     Needs["PacletManager`"]